 Fluvanna County’s Gum Creek is a little-altered and well-preserved example of a characteristic type of Virginia Piedmont house of the late 18th century.
 It is a frame, center-passage-plan, two-over-two-room dwelling with a stone foundation, basement kitchen, and stone and brick end chimneys.
 The house, built about 1797 for James Dunlop Ross, son of David Ross, a prominent figure in 18th-century Virginia, is representative of the modest dwellings of middle-class farmers and planters in that era.
 Of the few such buildings that still exist, Gum Creek has seen the fewest alterations among those that remain structurally sound.
-Much of its interior woodwork has never been painted.
-Two one-story shed additions were made in 1839, a porch with a small room and a 6’ X 7’ room extension for a north ground-floor room.
+Much of Gum Creek’s interior woodwork has never been painted.
+Two one-story shed additions were made in 1839, a porch with a small room and a 6’ by 7’ room extension for a north ground-floor room.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.

 NPS: National Park Service

 NRHP: National Register of Historic Places